Cancelled ski race sets up 3-way fight for World Cup title - WHIZ News

 Sunday’s cancellation in Norway handed the season-long super-G title to Mauro Caviezel, whose slender lead in the standings could not be challenged.

 The 31-year-old Swiss was rewarded with his first career crystal trophy for a consistent season and top-5 finishes in all six super-G races.
-Caviezel stayed just three points ahead of Vincent Kriechmayr of Austria, who won two races and never finished outside the top 10.
+Caviezel stayed just three points ahead of Vincent Kriechmayr of Austria, who won two races and always finished in the top 10.

-Switzerland has completed a season sweep of trophies in the men’s and women’s speed disciplines.
+Switzerland has completed a season sweep of trophies in the men’s and women’s speed disciplines for the first time in 32 years.

 Kilde perhaps lost the most Sunday as a standout super-G racer who, with a high-ranking finish, could have ended Kristoffersen’s title bid.
 He took the lead from Pinturault by finishing runner-up in the downhill on Saturday.